Current Events

 MMACC/GLC BOOK CLUB

 This is our book club with an opportunity to mix and mingle with readers from the Mary Magdalene community.
 It is a wonderful fellowship opportunity.
 We meet on the 2nd Wednesday of each month.
-Our next meeting is November 13th, 7:00 p.m. on Zoom and the book is The Life and Times of The Thunderbolt Kid by Bill Bryson.
+Our next meeting is May 14th, 7:00 p.m. on Zoom.
+The book we’ll be reading will be “Killers of a Certain Age” by Deanna Raybourn.

 The Zoom is sponsored by MMACC so the log-in info is different.
 Please contact Pastor Karla at (858)883-8038 for log-in information.